-2017 has been an eventful year in terms of new technology for hunters.
-Dozens of hunting outfitters have released hundreds of trail camera models.
-This can make it difficult to sift through the muck and find the trail cameras that will provide you with good value for your time and money.
+Each new year brings new technology to evaluate for hunters.
+Dozens of hunting outfitters release hundreds of trail camera models.
+This can make it difficult to sift through the muck and find the best trail cameras that will provide you with good value for your time and money.
 So we decided to take it upon ourselves to do some of the legwork for you.

 Below you’ll find the top-rated trail camera reviews.
 We talk specifications, features, benefits and even disadvantages of each model.
 We’ll also explain how you can use this information to choose the best trail camera for you.
 Enjoy!